-Our developers work with landowners to walk them through the process, as well as meeting with local officials on project progress, conducting environmental assessments, completing historical and archaelogical reviews, arranging connection to the power grid, securing customers for the site’s generated electricity, attending public meetings to gain approval for construction, permitting and land use zoning; and procuring the necessary equipment for construction.
+Our developers work with landowners to walk them through the process, meet with local officials on project progress, conduct environmental assessments, complete historical and archaeological reviews, arrange connection to the power grid, secure customers for the site’s generated electricity, attend public meetings to gain approval for construction, permitting and land use zoning; and procure the necessary equipment for construction.

 Once approvals are in place and contracts are signed, solar PV energy sites can usually be built in six to twelve months.
 Steps include: